6 Tips for Your Professional Development

 - Focus on solutions

-For more on this, read our article on 7 Steps to Take When you Feel Like You are Lacking Confidence.
+For more on this, read 7 Steps to Take When you Feel Like You are Lacking Confidence.

 Confidence is allowed.

 There are ways to take back your confidence.
 There are ways to have personal breakthroughs.
-We have seen it.
-We coach it.
+I have seen it.
+I coach it.

 You do not have to apologize for being a confident woman.